S3gmentati0nFault/S3gmentati0nFault/README.md

 -->

-I'm Alessandro, I'm 24 and I'm working on my master degree in computer science, I am currently trying to divert my attention to the world of physics, started my thesis on the recognition of quench events with machine learning models (🤞).

-I finally created a <a href="https://s3gmentati0nfault.github.io/">portfolio website</a>!
-Definitely needs some polishing but I will work on that some other time.
+I'm Alessandro, I'm 25 and recently graduated in computer science at University of Milan.

   <!--
   - <a href="https://github.com/S3gmentati0nFault/cloudy-notes">disk-utility</a> 💾 <br>